investindex/Guidelines/README.md

 &nbsp;

-## Carefully consider whether to own or rent your residence
+## Carefully consider whether to buy or rent your residence

 It is an article of faith for many people that owning a home is a pillar of long-term wealth and a sign of financial success.
 But anyone willing to do the math will find that renting can be a wise decision, regardless of whether you’re wealthy enough to buy.
 The right choice for each individual situation should be assessed instead of assumed.
 Slogans like “renting is throwing your money away” or “rent is paying someone else’s mortgage” reflect serious misconceptions.